Lukas Kesch

 Depending on the situation my go to solution are either Next.js Server Actions or a full fleshed Spring Boot application which serves as a REST API.
 I have used both extensively and learned their strengths and weaknesses.

 In most cases I prefer SQL Databases like MySQL and PostgreSQL over NoSQL databases like MongoDB.
-I have MySQL database for virtually all my projects and over time I became proficient in crafting queries and modeling the database schema.
+I have a MySQL database for virtually all my projects and became proficient in crafting performant queries and modeling the database schema.

 Infrastructure